yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 bgGradientOpacity: lighter
 syntaxHighlighter: yes
 ---
-There several important dimensions that determine *how good an algorithm is*.
+There are several important dimensions that determine *how good an algorithm is*.
 Maybe the three most important ones are ***time complexity***, ***memory complexity***, and ***code complexity***.
 Since in almost all problems you can trade one for one of the others, it's usually impossible to find a solution that is actually the best, in the sense that it optimizes all three.
 Once in a while though, you find a nice trade-off, with low time, memory, *and* code complexities.
 In this post I'll describe one such algorithm, for the problem of efficiently finding the closest point to a target point in a metric space.
 This problem has many partical uses (e.g. I use it extensively in my General Relativity Renderer - I hope to write a post about it soon, and, as we'll see, it's also useful for accelerating problems such as finding the closest word in the dictionary to a given word with spelling mistakes).

 ## An Example Problem
 Say you have a set of points in the plane $$R^2$$: